Wanda Zuma talks about his childhood- “I tried so hard to fit in.”

 Related: Shalate Sekhabi biography, graduation, House of Zwide and more

-Wanda says he felt “Too White” when he’s at Umlazi
+Wanda says he feels “Too White” when he’s at Umlazi

-Zuma said that he felt “Too white” when he was visiting Umlazi and “Too Black” when in the suburbs.
-However, he was very good at adapting and would wear the township character well when in Umlazi.
-This he says was one of the progressive cues to his self discovery as an actor.
+This, he says, was one of the progressive cues to his self-discovery as an actor.
 Zuma attributes most of his passion for acting to reading drama books in class.
 In fact, he would enjoy dramatizing such moments because of how fun it was for him.

 Wanda Blaq Zuma plays Nkosi on House of Zwide